Andrew Patterson (racing driver)

 Andrew Daniel Patterson (born November 20, 2002) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Xfinity Series, driving the No. 32 Chevrolet Camaro SS for Jordan Anderson Racing, and part-time in the ARCA Menards Series and ARCA Menards Series East, driving the No. 40 Chevrolet SS for Andrew Patterson Racing and the No. 70 Toyota Camry for Nitro Motorsports.
+He currently competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 32 Chevrolet Camaro SS for Jordan Anderson Racing, and part-time in the ARCA Menards Series, driving the No. 40 Chevrolet SS for Andrew Patterson Racing.

 Racing career

 From 2022 to 2023, Patterson competed in series such as the USSA Mel Kenyon Midget Series and the Show Me The Money Pro Late Model Series.

 In 2024, Patterson participated in the pre-season test at Daytona International Speedway, driving the No. 73 Ford for KLAS Motorsports, and placed in the top-twenty in the overall results between the two testing days, although he was involved in a crash with Jeff Scofield during the second day of testing.
 In May of that year, it was announced that Patterson would drive in select races in the ARCA Menards Series and ARCA Menards Series East for MAN Motorsports and the No. 95 Toyota.
 He made his debut at Nashville Fairgrounds Speedway, driving the No. 96 for MAN as Hunter Wright was assigned to drive the No. 95.
 After placing ninth in the lone practice session, he qualified in sixth and finished one lap down in fifth place.

 In 2025, Patterson formed his own team, Andrew Patterson Racing, for a part-time stint in ARCA.
 He earned his best finish of sixth at Charlotte during that stint.
 On September 16, it was revealed that Patterson would drive the No. 70 Toyota for Nitro Motorsports at Salem Speedway.
 He went on to finish second behind eventual race winner Brenden Queen.
-Later on, it was revealed that he will attempt to make his debut in the NASCAR Xfinity Series at the Charlotte Motor Speedway Roval, driving the No. 32 Chevrolet for Jordan Anderson Racing.
+Later on, it was revealed that he would attempt to make his debut in the NASCAR Xfinity Series at the Charlotte Motor Speedway Roval, driving the No. 32 Chevrolet for Jordan Anderson Racing, which he failed to qualify for.

+On March 19, 2026, it was announced that Patterson will drive in eight races in the now renamed NASCAR O'Reilly Auto Parts Series, once again driving the No. 32 for JAR.